Oxenfree should be played in museums.

 Oxenfree is not a game that should be rushed through.
 This isn’t for players who simply want to shoot at something.
 During my second playthrough, I realized there was much more to the game’s narrative.
 It’s an experience I’ve realized can be revisited and altered with more than two playthroughs.
 Without spoiling anything, I will say that there is an option after your first playthrough that allows you to change the outcome of the entire story which is an incredible feat considering the game already has multiple endings.

 There are many reasons why I’ll revisit Oxenfree in the future.
-Based on two playthroughs, I know the game has many more secrets to unravel.
-It’s a fairly short game.
-Hell, I might just play it again to enjoy the gorgeous visuals and sound.
-In all regards, Oxenfree is a brilliant piece of art.
+Based on two playthroughs, I know the game has many more secrets to unravel, and the gorgeous visuals and audio make it a treat to return to.
+It truly is a piece of art.